Wheeler1711/KID_multitone_readout/README.md

 ```

-# Reset frsoc in linux (for example after power outage)
+# Reset rfsoc in linux (for example after power outage)
 ```
 busybox telnet 192.168.4.11       # log in to rpi busybox telnet 192.168.6.11       # log in to rfsoc